every tiny act of love

 Some days the things we do seem so small and so insignificant.
 Washing dishes.
 Making a call.
 Sending a card.
-Saying a prayer for someone who may never know you prayed.
+Praying for someone who may never know you prayed.

-You don’t have to be seen by others to be seen by God.
+It doesn’t matter if you’re seen by others, because you’re certainly seen by God.
 He notices every tiny act of love.
 Every faithful step.
 Every unadvertised kindness.
 And in his kingdom, those hidden moments carry eternal weight.

 The world tells us to do things big and loud and high-profile.
 But God says in his still, small voice, “Be faithful in the little things.”
 And he means it.

 Today, as you tend to the details of your life, don’t discount those small acts of service.
 Folding laundry.
 Listening to a friend.
-Or simply showing a simple kindness.
+Or simply showing kindness to someone along the way.
 Remember what it means.

-The kingdom of God is built on mustard seeds, not standing ovations.
+The kingdom of God is built on tiny acts of love.

 And your Father sees it all.